influxdata/ifql/SPEC.md

 #### Window

-Window partitions records based on the value of their `_time` column.
+Window partitions records based on a time value.
-It produces tables with new partition keys based on the new time bounds.
+New columns are added to uniquely identify each window and those columns are added to the partition key of the output tables.

-A single input record may exist in zero or more output tables.
+A single input record will be placed into zero or more output tables, depending on the specific windowing function.

 Window has the following properties: